There are a few things you may want to know before travelling to Norfolk Island.

 Contact us if you have any questions about Norfolk Island – we are here to help you!

-Norfolk Island is a small (35 sq.km) island in the Pacific Ocean located between Australia, New Zealand and New Caledonia.
-The island is part of the Commonwealth of Australia, but it enjoys a large degree of self-governance.
-Together with two neighboring islands, it forms one of Australia’s external territories.
+Location: Norfolk Island is a small (35 sq.km) island in the Pacific Ocean located between Australia, New Zealand and New Caledonia.
+The island is part of New South Wales and comes under their governance.

 Some useful phrases include: